robogeekcanada/pybullet-tutorials/README.md

 `nao_teleportation.py`   shows how to move to different positions by "teleporting"

 This repo is a way to give back to Open Source Community.
 Feel free to contribute and give feedback.
 Cheers.
-Happy Coding!
+Happy Coding everyone!